Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample2_HelloWorldNotebook.md

 ## Create pipeline client

-To interact with Notebooks on Azure Synapse, you need to instantiate a `NotebookClient`.
+To interact with notebooks on Azure Synapse, you need to instantiate a `NotebookClient`.
 It requires an endpoint URL and a TokenCredential.

 ```C# Snippet:CreateNotebookClient
 // Replace the string below with your actual endpoint url.